Oleg-Borodai/frontend-nanodegree-mobile-portfolio/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+### Built version
-### Files after minified and prepared after grunt build files are available in build folder
+Minified and prepared files after grunt build are available in build folder

 ####Part 2: Optimize Frames per Second in pizza.html